-Policy Activities Customers' welfare The Company expects its officers and employee to practice the highest Supplier/contractor selection practice standards of business conduct in every business relationship - with each other, customers, business partners, and competitors.
+Policy Activities Customers' welfare Supplier/contractor selection practice The Company expects its officers and employee to practice the highest standards of business conduct in every business relationship - with each other, customers, business partners, and competitors.
 Soliciting gifts or any other property for personal gain from any supplier, organization, or individual that has business dealings with the Company is prohibited.
-Environmentally friendly value- chain Contracts include provisions for compliance with environmental laws and regulations.
-Community interaction As part of its mission of making life better for Filipinos, the company has various corporate social responsibility initiatives in the communities it operates in, and encourages employees to actively The company implements Educational, Environmental and Livelihood Programs for its host communities.
+Environmentally friendly value- chain To the extent possible, the Company favors contracts that include provisions for compliance with environmental laws and regulations.
+Community interaction As part of its mission of making life better for Filipinos, the Company is involved in various corporate social responsibility initiatives in the communities it operates in and encourages its employees to actively participate in its programs.
+The company implements Educational, Environmental and Livelihood Programs for its host communities.
 A discussion of the same is provided in the glossy Annual Report for 2013.

-participate in its programs.
 Anti-corruption programmes and procedures?
-The Company expects its officers and employee to practice the highest The Company supports the Integrity Initiative and is a signatory of the Integrity Pledge.
-Safeguarding creditors' rights standards of business conduct in every business relationship.
+The Company expects its officers and employee to practice the highest standards of business conduct in every business relationship.
+The Company supports the Integrity Initiative and is a signatory of the Integrity Pledge.
+Internally, the Company has approved the implementation of the Integrity Assurance Program that includes the implementation of policies on fraud, code of conduct, conflict of interest, insider trading, gifts and gratuities and sexual harassment over its directors, officers and employee.s Safeguarding creditors' rights